Chris Fearne

-Christopher Fearne (born 12 March 1963) is a Maltese physician and politician.
-He was appointed Parliamentary Secretary for Health in April 2014 and Minister for Health since April 2016.
+Christopher Fearne (born 12 March 1963) is a Maltese physician and politician who has served as Minister for Foreign and European Affairs since June 2026.
+He previously served as Deputy Prime Minister of Malta from 2017 to 2024, Minister for Health from 2016 to 2024, and Minister for European Funds, Social Dialogue and Consumer Protection from January to May 2024.

+Fearne was first appointed to government as Parliamentary Secretary for Health in April 2014.
 In July 2017, the Labour Party elected him as Deputy Leader for Parliamentary Affairs, thus assuming the role of Deputy Prime Minister of Malta and Leader of the House.

 Education

 Fearne received his formal education at St. Aloysius College and at the University of Malta.
 As a student, Fearne was involved in a number of youth organizations.
-He served as secretary general of the Maltese Federation of Youth Organisations, officer within the University Students’ Council, KSU, and in the Malta Medical Students' Association.
+He served as secretary general of the Maltese Federation of Youth Organisations, officer within the University Students’ Council, KSU, the Malta Medical Students' Association, and as international secretary of the Young Socialist League.

 He qualified in Medicine and Surgery in 1987, becoming a Fellow of The Royal College of Surgeons of Edinburgh.
 He worked and studied in a number of children's hospitals in England, including Alder Hey Children's Hospital in Liverpool, and Great Ormond Street Hospital in London.